jugglinmike/command-the-command-line/src/material/process-mgmt-1/index.md

 special "SIGTSTP" signal to the current process.
 This causes the process to stop (but not exit) and release the terminal.

+We can go back to entering more commands, but the "stopped" command will wait in the background forever.
+We can get it to continue working *without* tying up the terminal again, but doing that will take a new command.

 ---